Breastfeeding Peer Counselor Training Certification Program

 “After taking this course, I plan to embrace my ancestor’s cultural traditions for mothering and breastfeeding and to share the light of women’s wisdom with future generations.”

-Date of Course: Contact us to schedule this course at your worksite
+Date of Course: Contact us for dates of next course

 Day and Time of Course: 9:00 am to 6:00 pm, 3 days, 20 hours total